bb2qqq/pythonstudy/tech_lab/git/one_liner.md

 git push remote_name local_branch_name:remote_branch_name       # Push local branch data to specified remote branch, if there isn`t such a remote branch, create one.

+git push -f                                                     # Push local branch to remote tracking branch by force, whcih may cause remote commit loss, use it with caution.

 ##################          BRANCH          ###########################